tuxkernel/Vorago/README.md

 - `cd /`
 - `cat sys/module/usbhid/parameters/mousepoll`

-If you get "1", then mouse polling rate (1000 Hz) is enabled.
+If you get "1", then mouse polling rate (1000 Hz) is ENABLED.

 ### Method two: